influxdata/influxdb-client-js/influxdb-client.point.timestamp.md

 ## Point.timestamp() method

 Sets point timestamp.
 Timestamp can be specified as a Date (preferred), number, string or an undefined value.
 An undefined value instructs to assign a local timestamp using the client's clock.
 An empty string can be used to let the server assign the timestamp.
-A number value represents time as a count of time units since epoch.
-The current time in nanoseconds can't precisely fit into a JS number, which can hold at most 2^53 integer number.
+A number value represents time as a count of time units since epoch, the exact time unit then depends on the [precision](./influxdb-client.influxdb.getwriteapi.md) of the API that writes the point.

+Beware that the current time in nanoseconds can't precisely fit into a JS number, which can hold at most 2^53 integer number.
 Nanosecond precision numbers are thus supplied as a (base-10) string.
-An application can use ES2020 BigInt to represent nanoseconds, BigInt's `toString()` returns the required high-precision string.
+An application can also use ES2020 BigInt to represent nanoseconds, BigInt's `toString()` returns the required high-precision string.

 Note that InfluxDB requires the timestamp to fit into int64 data type.